gastonstat/gastonstat.github.io/teaching/stat133/index.md

 ## Homework assignments

 All homework assignment files can be obtained in the [github repository](https://github.com/gastonstat/stat133).
-See the due dates below and upload your file to the Dropbox folder for the class.
-If you don't have access to such folder, contact the instructor.
+See the due dates below and submit your assignment to __bcourses__.

 - HW1: Tuesday, June 16
+- HW2: __Thursday, June 25__
-- HW2: coming soon
+- HW3: coming soon

 <hr class="margin" />